codylam1228/rr-api4free/README.md

 - Rotate through throwaway keys so rate limits and bans are spread evenly.
 - Single self-contained `server.py`—no extra modules to hunt down.
 - Production-ready Python client with caching, retries, circuit breaker, and metrics helpers.
+- **NEW**: OpenAI-compatible proxy - use with any OpenAI SDK client!

 ---